-- These materials are intended as a reference to assist our customers in the selection of the Mitsubishi semiconductor product best suited to the customer's application; they do not convey any license under any

-- Insee materials are intended as as reference to assist our customers in the selection of the misusoians semiconductor product best suited to the customer's application; they do not convey any license under any intellectual property rights, or any other rights, belonging to Misubishi Electric Corporation or a third party.
+- These materials are intended as a reference to assist our customers in the selection of the Mitsubishi semiconductor product best suited to the customer's application; they do not convey any license under any - Intese materials are intended as a reference to assist our customers in the selection of the Mitsubish semiconductor product best suited to the customer's application; they do not convey any license under any intellectual property rights, belonging to Mitsubish Electric Corporation or a third party.
 Mitsubishi Electric Corporation assumes no responsibility for any damage, or infringement of any third-party's rights, originating in the use of any product data, diagrams, charts or circuit application examples contained in these materials.

-All information contained in these materials, including product data, diagrams and charts, represent information on products at the time of publication of these materials, and are subject to change by Mitsubishi Electric Corporation without notice due to product improvements or other reasons.
-It is therefore recommended that customers contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor for the latest product information before purchasing a product listed herein.

-Mitsubishi Electric Corporations assirconductors are not designed or granufactured for use in a device or system that is used under circumstances in which human life is notentially at stake.
-Please contact - product distributor for the latest product information before purchasing a product listed nertein.

-Mitsubish Electric Corporation semiconductors are not designed or manufactured for use in a device or system that is used under circumstances in which human life is potentially at stake.
-Please contact Mitsubish Electric Corporation or an authorized Mitsubishi Semiconductor product distributor when considering the use of a product contained herein for any specific purposes, such as apparatus or systems for transportation, vehicular, medical, aerospace, nuclear, or undersea repeater use.
+All information contained in these materials, including product data, diagrams and charts, represent information on products at the time of publication of these materials, and are subject to change by Mitsubishi Electric Corporation without notice due to product information before purchasing a product listed herein.
+Mitsubishi Electric Corporation without notice due to product information before purchasing a product listed herein. - product distributor for the fatest product information before purchasing a product listed nervein.
+Mitsubishi Electric Corporation semiconductors are not designed or manufactured for use in a device or system that is used under circumstances in which human life is potentially at stake.
+Please contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor when considering the use of a product contained herein for any specific purposes, such as apparatus or systems for transportation, vehicular, medical, aerospace, nuclear, or undersea repeater use.
 The prior written approval of Mitsubishi Electric Corporation is necessary to reprint or reproduce in whole or in part these materials.
 If these products or technologies are subject to the Japanese export control restrictions, they must be exported under a license from the Japanese government and cannot be imported into a country other than the approved destination.
+Any diversion or reproduct contrary to the export control laws and regulations of Japan and/or the country of destination is prohibited.

 - Any diversion or reexport contrary to the export control laws and regulations of Japan and/or the country of destination is prohibited.
 Please contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor for further details on these materials or the products contained therein.